nickfourtimes/holm/readme.md

 # HOLM

 ## About
-This is an abandoned wander game prorotype, originally meant to be a wander game about traversal, providing a huge environment to explore at a very leisurely pace.
+This is an abandoned prorotype, originally meant to be a wander game about traversal, providing a huge environment to explore at a very leisurely pace.

 I was hoping to experiment with landscape design, creating a variety of small microbiomes and subtle gradations of place.
 Oddly enough, the inspiration for this was the 2006 adaptation of _The Wicker Man_, which, if nothing else, had a number of compelling settings.